Qualification(s): BA, LLB (Hons), LLM

 - having an application to introduce more pokie machines into the Victorian town of Castlemaine thrown out of VCAT.

 Lizzie’s international legal experience includes working at the International Labour Organisation in Geneva monitoring gender and racial equality in labour standards, as well working with indigent prisoners on death row in the USA.
 More recently, Lizzie completed her Masters in Law at Columbia University in New York, receiving a scholarship to focus on human rights and corporate accountability.
 She subsequently worked on projects that use digital technology to advance human rights.
-Lizzie is the author of a book on this topic, due out in 2018.
+Lizzie is the author of a book on this topic, Future Histories, released in 2019.
 These international experiences have cemented Lizzie’s passion for righting injustices and ensuring corporations are held to account for breaches of the law.

 Memberships & accreditations